 It’s time to get your steps in!
 This Hiking Lac La Belle Trip Guide leads you to sensational views, more waterfalls, and delicious local meals.

 Put on your sturdy hiking shoes and BYO snacks and drinks for a picnic at the top of Bare Bluff Trail.
 The first stop is building a good hiking base with a hearty breakfast!
 (Oh, and grab your suit for a hot tub and sauna session at the end of your day.)

-Breakfast in Copper Harbor: The Tamarack Inn and Zik’s Bar (inside The Pines) are both great greasy spoon options.
+Breakfast in Copper Harbor: The Tamarack Inn and Lake Effect Bar and Grill are both great greasy spoon options.
 Or go back to Jamsen’s, cuz once wasn’t enough.
 Give yourself up to 45 minutes for breakfast.
 Gotta build that base!